hhg7/defiant/README.md

 WARNING: If you're using Mac, use `install_mac.sh`. _I strongly advise against using Mac, however.
 I have found Mac to be significantly less reliable and usable than Linux.
 Also, the multi-processing capability is absent with the Mac version as GCC and omp.h cannot work under Mac._

 # Delta

+Defiant v1.1.9 changes (17 December 2020)
+- fixed possible segmentation fault with -fdr option
+- "chr" is no longer required with input file chromosome names.
+Incidentally, this allows a slightly faster determination of file type.
+Now, users who have files with chromosomes names that don't have "chr", e.g. "NW_017547083.1", do not have to alter their files to work with Defiant.
+- various stylistic/readability improvememts to plot_results.pl, which should work slightly faster and use slightly less memory than before

 Defiant v1.1.8 changes(1 May 2020)
 - correction in identification and reading of file type 5 from Bismark, eliminated redundant input type 12